Why be baptized?

 Acts 9 (the Apostle Paul), Acts 10 (Cornelius’ household), Acts 16 (Lydia), Acts 16 (the Jailer and his household), and Acts 18 (Crispus and the Corinthians).

-At One Family Church, we emulate the simple 2-step pattern of New Testament baptism, by 1) preaching the gospel at a Celebration Services, and 2) inviting all those who receive Jesus to immediately be baptized.
+At One Family Church, we emulate the simple 2-step pattern of New Testament baptism, by 1) preaching the gospel and 2) inviting all those who receive Jesus to immediately be baptized.

 What do you provide for me during baptism service?

-We provide everything you need to be baptized during our Celebration Services.
+We provide everything you need to be baptized during the service.
 This includes, dark colored shirt and pants, underwear, towels, sandals, hair products, shower caps, mirrors, various toiletries and dedicated changing areas.
 Our team is ready and able to help you throughout the entire service.
 It is our goal that nothing would stand in the way of your decision to be baptized.